YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/CoreDevelopment/coding-standards.instructions.md

 ## Text Constants and Localization

-- Use text constants or labels for all user-facing strings to support localization
+- Use labels for all user-facing strings to support localization
 - Define text constants at the beginning of the codeunit or page where they are used
 - Use descriptive names for text constants that indicate their purpose
 - When using StrSubstNo, always use a text constant or label for the format string
-- Format text constant names as: ErrorMsg, ConfirmQst, InfoMsg, etc.
+- Format text constant names as: ErrorMsg, ConfirmQst, InfoLbl, etc.
 - Example:
   ```al
   var